nyyshaaa/phyllonix/README.md

 >Concurrency safety for payments --
 Designed for multiple application servers with a single primary database for writes, relying on database-level guarantees (conditional updates, unique constraints, transactional boundaries) to maintain high concurrency and do safe updates for concurrent requests and retries.

->State transitions use explicit transactional boundaries with careful commit placement to avoid inconsistent updates.
+>API Design & Performance
+APIs are designed to be concurrent- and retry-safe, with minimal data access per request, efficient query patterns, and clearly defined state transitions plus business invariants .

+>State Modeling & Transitions
->Schema designed to minimize state ambiguity, higher future scalability(in terms of requiring minimal migrations) , support safe concurrent updates with minimal locking , and efficient indexing.
+Domain schemas are designed to minimize state ambiguity, support safe concurrent transitions with minimal locking, and reduce the need for future migrations while remaining index-efficient.

->API queries are designed with minimal data access per request and avoidance of unnecessary joins.
+>Caching Strategy

->Redis caching is implemented for read-heavy endpoints (product listings & product details).
+Redis caching is implemented for read-heavy endpoints (product listings and product details) to reduce database load and improve response latency.

+>Authentication & Rate Limiting
->JWT-based authentication with refresh-token rotation and revocation to limit token replay.
-Rate limiting implemented using two techniques along with graceful retries for retryable endpoints using db circuit breaker for db network fluctuations .
+JWT-based authentication(along with authorization and permissions check) with refresh-token rotation and revocation is implemented to limit token replay.
+Rate limiting is supported via two strategies, along with graceful retries for retryable endpoints and a database circuit-breaker pattern for db transient failures.

+>Asynchronous Processing
+An eventually consistent queue and worker system (currently in-memory) handles downstream events, with a clean abstraction layer to allow future integration with durable pub/sub systems with minimal refactoring.

+>Error Handling & Observability
+Consistent error handling, structured logging, and clear failure boundaries are implemented to support debugging and future observability integration.

 -------------------------------------------------------------------------------------------------------------------------------------------------------